rhemon/flappybird/README.md

 `genetic/bird.py`

-Provides Genes and GeneticBird class.
-Genes provide the basic functionality for the model that handles the weight and uses to get decision for the bird to jump or not.
+Provides `Genes` and `GeneticBird` class. `Genes` provide the basic functionality for the model that handles the weight and uses to get decision for the bird to jump or not.

-The GeneticBird class uses a Genes object to determine jump and also uses a fitness score to compare between different birds.
+The `GeneticBird` class uses a `Genes` object to determine jump and also uses a fitness score to compare between different birds.

 `genetic/trainer.py`

-The GeneticTrainer class is used to loop over the game with the genetic birds and uses the concept of genetic algorithm to evolve the birds to learn to play the game.
+The `GeneticTrainer` class is used to loop over the game with the genetic birds and uses the concept of genetic algorithm to evolve the birds to learn to play the game.

 ------------------------------------------------------------------------------------

+Model Descriptions
+---

+*TO BE CONTINUED*